 - After reviewing the Grade Appeal Request and documentation, the CLAS Grade Appeal Committee will schedule a hearing.

-For more information, please visit the Guidelines and Procedures page of the CLAS website.
+For more information, please see the section on Grade Appeals on the Guidelines and Procedures page of the CLAS website.

 To graduate, you must apply for graduation through the Student Administration System no later than the fourth week of the semester you hope to graduate (or the last four weeks of the spring semester if you plan to graduate in August).
 The sooner you apply, the sooner your application will be processed and any issues can be resolved.